Udayagour14/Excel_AquaFizz-Employee-Compliance-and-Sales-Analysis/README.md

 ✨ Optional: Rename the cleaned column as customerid (to match the Orders sheet).
 🔁 Step 3: Join the Two Queries
 Go to Home tab → Click Merge Queries → Choose Orders as the first table.
+●	In the Employee Working table

+-Convert Working Time to Decimal:
+-Convert the benchmark working time (8 hours and 30 minutes) into a decimal format for easy comparison (8.5 hours).

+○	Calculate Actual Working Hours:
+ Convert minutes worked into a fraction of an hour (e.g., 30 minutes = 0.5 hours) and sum them with the whole hours worked.

+○	Determine Compliance:
+ Compare actual working hours with the benchmark (8.5 hours), allowing a tolerance of -6 minutes.

+○	Hours and Minutes Worked Calculation:
+ Break down the total hours worked into whole hours and minutes for clear visualization.

+○	Deviation in Minutes:
+ For non-compliant entries, calculate the deviation in minutes compared to the benchmark time.

+○	Non-Compliance Message:
+For non-compliant cases, generate a message with the specific date, hours worked, and deviation.

 Select the customerid column in both queries.